Featured bike path - Cedar Creek Trail

 Thousand times!

 I have been on the Wisconsin River bike and pedestrian bridge a thousand times, which is no exaggeration.
 I ran, biked, and rollerskied on my way to work for nearly a decade.
 In 2017 I recorded 191 days!
-We put about 1500 miles on the Chariot bike cart / jogger a year between my husband and I using that segment of trail to transport our children to day care prior to the work day.
+We put about 1500 miles on the Chariot bike cart / jogger in a year between my husband and I using that segment of trail to transport our children to day care prior to the work day.

 Our kids are people watchers no matter where we go - bike path included!